IS THRUSH CAUSING MY SORE NIPPLES?

 Persistent nipple pain in the early weeks of breastfeeding, or nipple pain that appears after several weeks or months of pain-free nursing, may be caused by thrush, which is a yeast infection of the nipples.
 Thrush is caused by a yeast fungus, usually Candida albicans.
 Additional symptoms can include:

-- Itchy or burning nipples that appear pink or red, shiny, flaky, and/or have a rash with tiny blisters
+- Itchy or burning nipples that appear fiery red, shiny, flaky, and/or have a rash with tiny blisters

 - Cracked nipples

 - Shooting pains in the breast during or after feedings

 - Intense nipple or breast pain that is not improved with better latch-on and positioning